 1 Clauses referred to as Omitted - where there was an option of two clauses within the Office of Local Government's Model Code of Meeting Practice for Local Councils in NSW and the clause reflecting CN's current practice has been retained so as to maintain consistent numbering with the Model Code.
+Code of Meeting Practice

-- such other manner that the Council is satisfied is likely to bring notice of the Meeting to the attention of as many people as possible. - 3.6 For the purposes of clause 3.4, notice of more than one (1) Meeting may be given in the same notice.
+3.6 For the purposes of clause 3.4, notice of more than one (1) Meeting may be given in the same notice.